-You won't be entitled to maternity leave unless you are an employee of the agency.
-This is only likely if you're on a pay between assignments contract.
+You won't be entitled to maternity leave unless you're an employee of the agency.

-If you're not entitled to maternity leave, you can try to agree some time off with your agency or the employer.
+If you're not entitled to maternity leave, you can try to agree some time off with your agency or the organisation which has hired you.

-You're not entitled to contractual maternity pay, even if you have worked for an employer for more than 12 weeks.
+You're not entitled to equal contractual maternity pay, even if you have worked forthe organisation for 12 weeks.

-Do you have to tell the agency or employer that you are pregnant?
+Do you have to tell the agency or organisation that's hired you that you're pregnant?